DARTzz/web-development-preetam/JavaScript.md

 =) import \* as NameOfEverything from './moduleName.js'; : this will create NameOfEveryting object that will contain everything from moduleName.js

 =) import name from './moduleName.js' : for importing the default into name

+QUESTION : why do we use curly braces{} when importing ?
+ANSWER: when we import from a module, every element that is exported by that module COMES IN OBJECT FORMAT !!!! hence we are actually using destructuring kind of for getting stuff, we can hence get multiple files from same module using =)import {a,b} from './moduleA.js';

 #### Exports and types :